Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==
 = WIP =
 - Small javascript issue fixed in product lists page.
+- New filter hooks added of control email sending.

 = 2.0.90 =
 - Resolved an issue with the newly added 'Use Separate Name Fields' option when used alongside the 'Prefill Logged In User Name and Email' settings.